 Brilliant questions.
 Let’s begin.

 Firstly, I acknowledge that sadly the mantle of what is ‘Christian’ can be and has been spread very wide (and very thin).
 As a result, the perception of ‘Christian’ has become culture and era dependent.
 Thus, I don’t actually want to compare a ‘Christian’ and a ‘secular’ response.
-I want to compare a ‘Biblical’ and a ‘non-Biblical’ response.
+I want to compare a ‘Biblical’ VS. a ‘non-Biblical’ response.

 The word ‘Christian’ may be subjective, but the text ‘Bible’ (as accepted by Christians throughout the ages) is not.
 Thus we can objectively divide the two.
 A response that is not in the Bible I will thus label as ‘secular’ and vice versa.